 In 2006, an explosion blasted through the Sago Mine in West Virginia.
 Thirteen miners were trapped.
 They attempted to create a barricade to keep out the deadly methane gas that was leaking in.
 It took 41 hours for a rescue crew to get to them.
 Only Randal McCloy, Jr., a 27-year-old miner, was left alive.

 All of these are cases of disasters that left only one person alive.
 Called “sole survivors” the term is most commonly associated with airplane crashes.
 While often touted as a kind of miracle, sole survivors are left with a very heavy burden.
 They often suffer from PTSD and intense guilt over why it was them that survived and not others.

 However, no instance of sole survivorship comes close the scale of what happened to Ludger Sylbaris in 1902.
-One day, he was a drunk in a town of 30,000, and the next day, he was the only person left alive.
+One day, he was a drunk in a town of 30,000, and the next day, he became known as the “only” person left alive (in fact, it’s now believed that as many as three people may have survived the disaster).
 As Barnum and Bailey would one day call him, he was “the man who survived doomsday.”